freenas/freenas-docs/userguide/install.rst

-The updated system can be installed in a new boot environment, or the entire boot device can be formatted to start fresh.
+The updated system can be installed in a new boot environment, or the entire |os-device| can be formatted to start fresh.
 Installing into a new boot environment preserves the old code, allowing a roll-back to previous versions if necessary.
 Formatting the boot device is usually not necessary but can reclaim space.
-User data and settings are preserved when installing to a new boot environment and also when formatting the boot device.
+User data and settings are preserved when installing to a new boot environment and also when formatting the |os-device|.
 Move the highlight to one of the options and press :kbd:`Enter` to start the upgrade.

 The installer unpacks the new image and displays the menu shown in